 Fixed Assets Useful Life Considered

+Computers oserui Life Considered

 3 years

-Computers Lease hold improvements 6 years
+Lease hold improvements 6 years

+Furniture and fixtures

 10 years

-Furniture and fixtures Office equipment 5 years
+Office equipment 5 years

 The Company, based on management estimates, depreciates certain items of building, plant and equipment over estimated useful lives which are lower than the useful life prescribed in Schedule II to the Companies Act, 2013.
 The management believes that these estimated useful lives are realistic and reflect fair approximation of the period over which the assets are likely to be used.